cringeyburger/cinvim/README.md

 ### Additional Notes

-To change default font, go to `...nvim/lua/config/options.lua`, you can change `guifont` to whatever you like.
+To change the default font, go to `...nvim/lua/config/options.lua`; you can change `guifont` to whatever you like.

 **Please** look into `/config/keymaps.lua` and explore `whichkey` to learn more about the keybindings.